MeethaPrabhuAIML/genai-ner-bart-gradio/README.md

                     title="NER with dslim/bert-base-NER",
                     description="Find entities using the `dslim/bert-base-NER` model under the hood!", allow_flagging="never",
-                    examples=["My name is Meetha, I live in Chennai and work at Google.","Elon Musk founded SpaceX in 2002.","Vijay B completed his project at Anna University in 2025.","Barack Obama was born in Hawaii."])
+                    examples=["My name is Meetha, I live in Chennai and work at Google.","Elon Musk founded SpaceX in 2002.","Meetha Prabhu completed his project at Anna University in 2025.","Barack Obama was born in Hawaii."])

 demo.launch(share=True, server_port=int(os.environ['PORT4']))
 ```